Am I eligible to receive subsidised hearing services?

 Community Service Obligations (CSO) component of the program

-You are eligible to receive hearing services through the CSO component of the program if you are an Australian citizen or permanent resident and you are
+You are eligible to receive hearing services through the CSO component (specialist hearing services) of the program if you are an Australian citizen or permanent resident and you are

-- an Aboriginal and Torres Strait Islander participant in the Community Development Programme (formerly known as the Remote Jobs and Communities Program (RJCP) and the Community Development Employment Projects (CDEP) program)
+- is a participant in the Community Development Programme (formerly known as the Remote Jobs and Communities Program (RJCP) and the Community Development Employment Projects (CDEP) program).

 This information is general advice only.
 If you think you may be eligible for the voucher component of the program, you can check your eligibility.